RocioValentin/HHL_Assignment/tutorials/tutorial2-quantum-linear-solvers-and-data-fitting/readme.md

+##  HHL Assignment
+All the tasks were aplied in the hhl_tutorial.ipynb

 # The HHL Quantum Algorithm Applied to Data Fitting

 The HHL (Harrow-Hassidim-Lloyd) algorithm is a quantum algorithm that can solve linear systems of equations exponentially faster than classical algorithms.
 This repository has a sandbox for exploring the HHL algorithm as well an application of the HHL algorithm to a data-fitting problem.